 - Administrator: Has full access to all settings.
+Administrators can also add, update, and remove other accounts.

+- Operator: Has access to all settings except:

+- All System settings.

+- Adding apps.

-Administrators can also add, update, and remove other accounts. - Operator: Has access to all settings except: - All System settings. - Viewer: Has access to: - Watch and take snapshots of a video stream. - Watch and export recordings. - Pan, tilt, and zoom; with PTZ account access.
+- Viewer: Has access to:

+- Watch and take snapshots of a video stream.

+- Watch and export recordings.

+- Pan, tilt, and zoom; with PTZ user access.